Advertisement

-It is known as the “Golden City” for its stunning, golden sandstone buildings which shimmer in the sunlight.
+Also known as the “Golden City” for its stunning, golden sandstone buildings that shimmer in the sunlight, this city is a favorite destination for young and experienced students looking for cultural and learning opportunities.

 Salamanca is also home to one of Europe’s oldest universities and a thriving student population which adds to its unique energy and vibrancy.